khoaisohd/saifon/docs/general/sdk.md

 # SDK
 ## API

-`sdk/Api/index.js` is the place we declare our Api
+`sdk/Api/index.js` is the place we declare our API calls

 ```JS
 {